A Time Capsule of the 2010s

 Mohsin Hamid’s Exit West (2017)

-On Christmas Eve 1968, the astronaut Bill Anders, orbiting the moon for Apollo 8, took a photograph: Earth, half shrouded in darkness, its bright colors swirling against the blank expanse of space.
+On Christmas Eve 1968, the astronaut Bill Anders, orbiting the moon for Apollo 8, took a photograph: Earth, half-shrouded in darkness, its bright colors swirling against the blank expanse of space.
 Earthrise spurred many who saw it to a new environmental consciousness.
 Exit West, Mohsin Hamid’s 2017 novel, engages in similar work: It is a testament to the beauty—and the stark fragility—of home.
 The book is a love story that follows the entwined paths of Nadia and Saeed, young adults living in a city that political violence has made unlivable.
-The pair, escaping, travel across the planet through portals that Hamid, applying magical realism to the brute logistics of asylum-seeking, describes merely as “doors.”
+The pair, escaping, travel across the planet through portals that Hamid, applying magical realism to the brute logistics of asylum seeking, describes merely as “doors.”
 But this is a freighted sort of mysticism.
 To read Exit West in the current moment—when the world is rearranging itself in response to rising waters and heating air and systematized failures of empathy—is not only to be mesmerized by Hamid’s lush prose.
 It is also to be confronted: Exit West’s portrait of Earth is another reminder that home should never be taken for granted.

 The Dress (2015)

-“TELL ME WHAT COLOR THIS DRESS IS,” I texted a friend, one weird evening in early 2015.
-“OKAY, PHEW,” I texted again, when he offered the correct answer: The Dress—the thing quickly reached one-named status—was obviously white-and-gold.
+“TELL ME WHAT COLOR THIS DRESS IS,” I texted a friend one weird evening in early 2015.
+“OKAY, PHEW,” I texted again, when he offered the correct answer: The Dress—the thing quickly reached one-named status—was obviously white and gold.
 Here was the problem, though: Other people saw The Dress, first posted to Tumblr by the Scottish singer Swiked, as blue and black.
-And each faction was 5,000 percent sure that their assessment was correct.
+And each faction was 5,000 percent sure that its assessment was correct.
 The visual discrepancy, it would turn out, had to do with the way light interacts with rhodopsin, which is found in the rods of the human eye and is affected by exposure to computer screens.
 That simple explanation, however, did not stop the fighting or the factioning or the widespread questioning of the existence of objective truth.
 The Dress was a herald of an argumentative age (even God, on Twitter, had a take).
 And it went viral, as it happened, on the same day that found many Americans following the fortunes of two llamas that had gotten loose in Arizona.
 Both internet-mediated events, #TheDress and #llamadrama, were silly and fun and a little bit tragic.
 Which is to say that both were pretty great metaphors for the decade that brought them to life.

 The Access Hollywood tape (2016)

-Grab ‘em by the pussy. / I don’t even wait. / When you’re a star, they let you do it.
+Grab ’em by the pussy.
+I don’t even wait.
+When you’re a star, they let you do it.
 You can do anything.
-In 2016, just before the American presidential election, the Washington Post published a recording of Donald Trump that was made in 2005, as the reality star prepared to make an appearance on Access Hollywood.
+In 2016, just before the American presidential election, The Washington Post published a recording of Donald Trump that was made in 2005, as the reality star prepared to make an appearance on Access Hollywood.
 In the tape, Trump bragged to the Access Hollywood host Billy Bush about his sexual prowess.
 He preened about the moral affordances of celebrity.
-The recording was a twist fit for a time of absurdity: Here was a smoking gun, and it was talking about Tic-Tacs.
+The recording was a twist fit for a time of absurdity: Here was a smoking gun, and it was talking about Tic Tacs.
 Many Americans assumed that the recording would effectively end Trump’s campaign.
 They were wrong.
 Instead, the tape that was published as evidence of the character of Donald Trump became evidence of the character of the American public: The politician bragged about assaulting women.
 He was punished for it by winning the presidency.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.